 The backwash basin at CDMWTP acts as a settling basin to control the turbidity of water that will be returned back to the treatment plant.
-The backwash basin pump pumps water from the backwash basin back to the head of the treatment plant.
-An engineering evaluation recommended a second pump be added for reliability, and to minimize facility downtime in the event of primary pump failure.
-The design completed in 2022 included pumps equipped with a variable-frequency drive (VFD) to control the flow and will be monitored by a new flow meter on the discharge pipe.
-By adding pumping capacity, the District will increase overall greater flexibility when faced with peak flow events.
-Due to higher costs than anticipated, this project has been postponed until the 2025-2030 IIP.
+The backwash basin pump conveys water from the backwash basin to the head of the treatment plant.
+An engineering evaluation recommended a second pump be added for reliability and to minimize facility downtime in the event of primary pump failure.
+The design completed in 2022 included pumps equipped with a variable frequency drive (VFD) to control the flow and will be monitored by a new flow meter on the discharge pipe.
+By adding pumping capacity, the District will increased overall flexibility when faced with peak flow events.
+Due to higher than anticipated costs, this project has been postponed until the 2025-2030 IIP.